qll/snip.py/README.md

 it and you are done.
 Now you can use snip.py's selector syntax to retrieve the snippets quick and easy.

 snip.py runs with Python 2.7 or 3 on UNIX systems.
-It is released under a BSD license.
+It is released under a MIT license.

 Installation
 ------------